 Randy Roeser joined haltom & doan after graduating from the University of Houston Law Center where he graduated magna cum laude, Order of the Coif, Order of the Barons and Order of the Barristers.
 Throughout his time at UHLC, Randy was a moot court member and won the Giles Rich Moot Court South Regional Competition in 2014 and 2015.

-Since joining haltom & doan, Randy has handled an array of cases and has been critically involved in all aspects of successfully defending his clients—from drafting discovery to acting as co-lead counsel at trial.
+Since joining haltom & doan, Randy has handled numerous cases and has been critically involved in all aspects of successfully defending his clients—from drafting discovery to acting as co-lead counsel at trial.
 Randy has defended over 40 lawsuits involving patent infringement, including assisting in successfully invalidating several patents.
 Most recently, in August 2018, the Federal Circuit affirmed Judge Robert Schroeder, III’s invalidation of the patent-in-suit pursuant to defendants’ motion to dismiss—a motion in which Randy was largely involved.
 See Uniloc USA, Inc. v.
 Amazon.com, Inc., Case No. 2017-2051 (Fed.
 Cir.
 Aug.
 6, 2018).

 Randy graduated from the University of Arkansas with a degree in Biochemistry and received his Juris Doctor degree from the University of Houston Law Center.